 - Trained first aid student: Combine CPR and rescue breathing for better results.
 Use appropriate first aid equipment including a defibrillator if available.
 CPR and rescue breathing can temporarily maintain essential body functions, but defibrillation is often required for restoring regular heart beat and breathing.

 - Trained but lapsed credentials: Resuscitation training is never wasted, although the qualifications require renewing with a refresher course every few years.
-Real First Aid course attainments are enhanced by immersive learning techniques for greater skills retention when a real emergency arises.
+Real Response course attainments are enhanced by immersive learning techniques for greater skills retention when a real emergency arises.